What a Waste of Time...

 They Walk in Slow-Motion.
 This, along with any other Tarantino opening, is to be remarked upon as being the best opening to any movie ever - of which, the Reservoir Dogs opening is the coolest.

 The Choppy Time: This, like all of Tarantino's better known films, is not a linear story.
 It jumps forward and backward with title-screens and clever names, giving us 'insight' into the ending we see at the beginning.
 This is by far the most revolutionary and clever thing Tarantino has blessed the film community with.
-Though any film that in any way doesn't
+Though any film that in any way doesn't run linearly is a giant rip-off and should be shunned and mocked immediately by those who know 'the truth'.

 The Mr. Blonde Torture Scene.
-Tarantino is to be hailed as the father of torture on television and film (thanks a lot) and this scene is sure to go down
+Tarantino is to be hailed as the father of torture on television and film (thanks a lot) and this scene is sure to go down in history as one of the greatest ever filmed.
+Mr. Blonde cuts off a cop's ear and talks into, generating howls of laughter from any true Tarantino fan.

 They all Die.
 Yep.
 Everyone, of course, except Mr. Pink, who gets away with the diamonds.
 The rest of the boys shoot each other at the same time in a big over-the-top ending.
 Freddy confesses to being a cop and Mr. White shoots him just as the police break down the door.
-Y
+Yay!
+No one lived!
+How awesome!

 PULP FICTION:

-Again, bad guys don't talk about bad guy things, they talk about what Hamburgers are called in different countries.
+Hamburger Jokes: Again, bad guys don't talk about bad guy things, they talk about what Hamburgers are called in different countries.
 When eating a hamburger, be sure to say "Roy-el with Cheese" to spark lots of awed looks from Tarantino fans around the restaurant.
 You are so cool.

 Samuel L. is a god!
 In no way is Tarantino's portrayal of a black man allowed to be looked at as racist - even if he does have a wallet that says "bad mother fucker" on it and talks a lot about religion.
 Samuel L. Jackson is the coolest cool person ever to walk the face of the earth, and memorizing his bible speech is a jewel in the crown of any Tarantino fan.